jake-87/blog/content/blog/dependent_p1.md

 We then, by returning a `value`, have a guarantee that whatever comes out of `eval` is as simple as we want it to be.

-Comparing for equality is then very simple: We use `eval` to evaluate our terms into values, then because our values are in a nice normal form, we can compare them easily guaranteed.
+Comparing for equality is then very simple: We use `eval` to evaluate our terms into values, then because our values are in a nice normal form, we have the guarantee that we can compare them easily, with no further evaluation needed.

 ## Wrap up